Director

 Krysha MacDonald

 Hello!
-I'm Krysha - a licensed mental health counselor, the Insomnia Clinical Specialist for the SHADES trial, the depression care specialist for the eIMPACT and eIMPACT-DM Trials, and the CBM Lab morale booster/cheerleader.
-I graduated from Ball State University with a M.A. in Clinical Psychology and have 22+ years of mental health experience, ranging from school-based services to being an integrated behavioral health specialist in primary care settings.
+I'm Krysha - a licensed mental health counselor, the Insomnia Clinical Specialist for the SHADES trial, the Depression Clinical Specialist for the eIMPACT and eIMPACT-DM Trials, and the CBM Lab mom/morale booster/cheerleader.
+I graduated from Ball State University with a M.A. in Clinical Psychology and have 24+ years of mental health experience, ranging from school-based services to being an integrated behavioral health specialist in primary care settings.
 When I am not in the lab, you can find me traveling, out at a festival, seeing live music, or outdoors exploring nature.
 Besides having a huge case of wanderlust, another passion of mine is finding and indulging in good, locally sourced food and craft beverages.
 I'm also an avid animal advocate, rescuer, foster parent, and proud mama of 2 rescue fur babies.

 Research Assistants